July 12

-Sri Chinmoy delivers a lecture, entitled ‘Satisfaction and Frustration’, at the United Nations in New York.
+Sri Chinmoy delivers a lecture, entitled ‘Satisfaction’, at the Fédération Internationale d’Acceuil in Paris, France.

-Sri Chinmoy offers a Peace Concert in honour of India’s 50th Anniversary of Independence — the 44th in a series of 50 concerts during 1997 — at Aspiration-Ground in Jamaica, NY, USA.
+Sri Chinmoy offers a Peace Concert (515) in honour of India’s 50th Anniversary of Independence — the 46th in a series of 50 concerts during 1997 — at the University of Toronto in Toronto, ON, Canada.
+He is welcomed by Toronto Mayor Barbara Hall.

 About On This Day